kellydavid/opengl-game/README.md

 # opengl-game

-This game was made as the final assignment of a Computer Graphics module.
+OpenGL game created for the final assignment of the Computer Graphics CS4052 module at TCD.

 ## Controls
 ### Camera Mode Selection